Is VPN Legal in Pakistan? What You Need to Know

 However, the question still remains if VPN is legal in Pakistan.
 Let’s find out!

-VPN usage isn’t completely illegal, but it’s restricted.
-You should know that the government can block VPNs and did it before.
+VPN usage is illegal if you aren’t using a PTA-registered VPN.
+You should know that the government can block VPNs and has done it before.

 In the past, the Pakistani authorities had made several attempts to ban VPNs.
 Even the ISPs which were given the power to restrict VPNs couldn’t do so much.